jasonkuhrt-archive/uncollapse/Readme.md

     .uncollapse

-  Apply this class on a container whose descendents' margin-top's are protruding beyond its bounds
+  Apply this class on a container having its bounds protruded by its descendents' margin-top/bottom's

 ## Example